Othoz/paragraph/README.rst

 Mapping over inputs
 '''''''''''''''''''

-The function :func:`othoz.paragraph.session.apply` extends :func:`othoz.paragraph.session.evaluate` to take, in addition, an iterator over input arguments to the computation graph.
+The function `paragraph.session.apply` extends `paragraph.session.evaluate` to take, in addition, an iterator over input arguments to the computation graph.
 It takes advantage of partial evaluation to reduce the number of operations evaluated at each iteration.